surveyjs/surveyjs-wordpress/README.md

 - [**Input validation**](https://surveyjs.io/form-library/examples/javascript-form-validation/) - Ensure that respondents fill out all required form fields and the format of values is correct before they are submitted.
 - [**Panels**](https://surveyjs.io/form-library/examples/set-properties-on-multiple-questions-using-panel/) - Group questions and configure settings for several questions at once.
 - [**Duplicate group option**](https://surveyjs.io/form-library/examples/dynamic-matrix-table-question-with-dropdown-cell-type/) - Save time and effort by allowing respondents to quickly clone a set of questions or elements without having to recreate them manually.
 - [**Multi-file upload**](https://surveyjs.io/form-library/examples/file-upload/) - Enable respondents to upload multiple files of a required format within one file upload field.
-Once uploaded, files can be managed in the preview mode.
+Once uploaded, files can be managed in preview mode.
 - [**Join identifier**](https://surveyjs.io/form-library/examples/merge-question-values/) - Link several questions within a form together and sync their values.

 ### Display and Skip Logic